Who we are

 What personal data we collect and why we collect it

-The Booking form includes, but is not limited to, your email and name for purposes to interact with you, my clients and potential clients ONLY.
+The Contact form includes, but is not limited to, your email and name for purposes to interact with you, my clients and potential clients ONLY.
 I do not maintain a mailing list or use your information for marketing or any other purpose.

 You have the right to be forgotten (have your information deleted) If you wish to have your name and email deleted, please do let me know at Carol Kinsey Goman